 1) Understand User Psychology

 Understanding user psychology and using it to appeal to the target audience is fundamental to creating successful ad campaigns.
-If publishers and advertisers study how users read web pages, they can make predictions and employ strategies to avoid banner blindness.
+If publishers and advertisers study how users read web pages, they can make predictions and employ strategies accordingly.

-Banner ads are known to disrupt user experience and this is because the ads served are not relevant to the user’s current web activity or disrupt the flow of content consumption.
+Banner ads are known to disrupt user experience.
+This is because the ads served are not relevant to the user’s current web activity or disrupt the flow of content consumption.
 However, contextual targeting allows the right ad to be served to the right people at the right time by capitalising on content that is being consumed.
-This means that users are served promotional material pertaining to the nature of the content that they are consuming in real time, thus improving their user experience.
-In turn, users are more likely to engage with the ad resulting in more sales and higher ROIs for advertisers and marketers!
+This means that users are served promotional relevant to the content that they are consuming in real time.
+As a result, users are more likely to engage with the ad, improving the overall campaign performance!
 A win-win for everyone!

 With mounting concerns on ethical and privacy issues surrounding behavioural targeting, contextual advertising is becoming increasingly popular.
 To learn the importance of contextual advertising, here’s a piece we wrote